kiongxiangyi/kiongxiangyi/README.md

 - 🤔 I’m looking for help with becoming a senior developer
 - 💬 Ask me about the next travel destination
 - 📫 How to reach me: kiongxiangyi@gmail.com
-- ⚡ Fun fact: Most foreigners call me only Xiang.
-Actually, Xiang Yi is a word in Chinese, and both of the words are my first name.
+- ⚡ Fun fact: As an Asian, I have traveled to more countries in Europe than in Asia.
+If you ask me for travel tips in Europe, I have some ideas.
+But when it comes to Asia, I’m not too sure...

 <a href="https://www.linkedin.com/in/kiongxiangyi/"><img src="https://github.com/kiongxiangyi/kiongxiangyi/assets/102138068/09ac8346-dd82-40c1-85e2-e83ee9492add" width="50" height="50" >
 <a href="https://www.instagram.com/kiongxiangyi"><img src="https://github.com/kiongxiangyi/kiongxiangyi/assets/102138068/65cd1da9-7ec4-46cb-88a2-7535b17ca8e8" width="50" height="50" >